Odhynn/naerk/content/Factions/Berenfaer.md

 The spymasters have roles that range from political presence to undercover oversight, and are tasked with making sure that the operative network remains decentralised and individual cells have enough support to take the initiative in their own regions.

 The most influential spymasters include:
-- [[Steelshade]], councillor and political face of the Berenfaer and Elestair, holding one of the two seats of Zolkar in the Council of [[Palaurim]]; he is credited with reviving the Berenfaer by spearheading the Zolkar's Dawn riots
+- [[Steelshade]], councillor of Palaurim, political face of the Berenfaer and Elestair, and guildmaster of the Smith's Guild
-- [[Black Mist]], head of intelligence and master spy, a vigilante with multiple identities and sharpshooter
+- [[Black Mist]], head of intelligence and master spy, vigilante with multiple identities and sharpshooter
-- [[Aileen|Banshee]], head analyst and cultural face of the Berenfaer, a powerful arcanist and muse of Elestair; coming into the fold after rescuing Steelshade in Hashnev, she is credited with introducing the security protocol reforms
+- [[Aileen|Banshee]], head analyst and cultural face of the Berenfaer, powerful arcanist and muse of Elestair; coming into the fold after rescuing Steelshade in Hashnev, she is credited with introducing the security protocol reforms
 - **Absinthe**, diviner wizard and head of signals
 - **Friar**, chaplain of [[Lainek]] and head loremaster
 - **Scorpio**, captain of the guard, former pirate and daredevil
-- [[Algirith|Tulip]], inquisitor of [[Lainek]] and guerilla marshal
+- [[Algirith|Tulip]], inquisitor of Lainek and guerilla marshal
 - [[Sevena|Gingerbread]], old crone witch soothsayer
 - [[Ulfwyr|Teucer]], captain of the scouts and paramedic marksman
 - [[Bjonnyr|Ajax]], captain of the raiders and ferocious axeman